parrotjs/parrotjs/README.md

 <script src="bower_components/parrotjs/dist/parrot.standalone.js"></script>
 ```

-Notes that if you don't provide `jsurl` and AJAX handler parrot will not work!
+Note that if you don't provide `jsurl` and an AJAX handler parrot will not work!

 ### Standard

 Parrot code with the minimum dependencies (only `jsurl`).
-Use it build when you provide your own ajax handler in yours frontend dependencies:
+Use it when you provide your own ajax handler in your frontend dependencies:

 ```html
 <script src="bower_components/parrotjs/dist/parrot.js"></script>